Skip to content

 Agent is not connecting

-2. Alternatively, use software like WireGuard, Tailscale (video instructions), or Cloudflare Tunnel (instructions) to securely bypass the firewall.
+2. Alternatively, use software like WireGuard, Tailscale (video instructions), Cloudflare Tunnel (instructions), or Pangolin (instructions) to securely bypass the firewall.

 You can test connectivity by running telnet <agent-ip> <port> from another device on your network.